-If we use dealers in the sale of securities, we may sell the securities to them as principals.
+If the selling unitholder uses dealers in the sale of securities, the selling unitholder may sell the securities to them as principals.
 They may then resell those securities to the public at varying prices determined by the dealers at the time of resale.
 The dealers participating in any sale of the securities may be deemed to be underwriters within the meaning of the Securities Act with respect to any sale of these securities.
 We will include in the prospectus supplement the names of the dealers and the terms of the transaction.